UXAspects/UXAspects/guides/angular-upgrade-guide.md

 We should export the instance of the `UpgradeAdapter` so it is a singleton that can be used throughout the application.

-We also need to bootstrap the AngularJS from this file also - this mean you should remove the existing AngularJS bootstrapping which is usually an `ng-app` attribute in your `index.html` file.
+We also need to bootstrap AngularJS from this file also - this means you should remove the existing AngularJS bootstrapping which is usually an `ng-app` attribute in your `index.html` file.

 ```typescript
 import { NgModule, forwardRef } from '@angular/core';